‘There is nowhere to hide from the bombs': Civilians trapped in Gaza can't escape Israel's siege

 - The Gaza Strip is under its sixth day of bombings by the Israeli air force.

-- Israel on Monday ordered a total siege of Gaza, cutting off the water, food and electricity for its 2.2 million residents.
+- Israel on Monday ordered a total siege of Gaza, cutting off the water, food and electricity for its 2.2 million residents, which is a classified as a war crime under the Geneva Convention.

+- Israel has ordered 1.1 million people to evacuate northern Gaza, but they remain trapped in the blockaded enclave.

 How do you run from bombs when all your borders are sealed off?